ridleytech/FootballTrainingSwiftUI/README.md

 2. **Exercise Display**: Exercises for the day are displayed, including calculated lift intensities based on user maxes.
 3. **Progression**: As users complete exercises, the app updates the current day, week, or phase and saves the progress.
 4. **Persistence**: User progress is saved using SwiftData for seamless continuity.
+5. **Reactive Updates**: The UI updates automatically when user maxes or completion status change.

 ## Setup and Installation